-1. Where two or more people were present at the time of the offence
+1. Where two or more people were present at the time of the alleged offence,

-3. Where the complainant is under your authority
+2. Where the complainant is under your authority,

-4. Where the complainant has a serious intellectual disability
+3. Where the complainant has a cognitive impairment, or

-5. Where the complainant has a serious physical disability
+4. Where the complainant has a serious physical disability.

 If the prosecution fails to prove each of the elements of indecent assault, as well as at least one ‘circumstance of aggravation,’ you will be found ‘not guilty.’